 In memory of Mountford Joseph Bramley, late Principal of the Medical College of Calcutta, this tablet is erected by his grateful pupils to record their sense of the zeal and ability with which he watched over their private interests and those of their country, and the courtesy and kindness with which he won their affections, which improved their minds.1

-12 June 1859 Death of his widow Harriett Charlotte Bramley buried at St Cuthbert's Church Kirkleatham.
-North Yorkshire.
+12 June 1859 Death of his widow Harriett Charlotte Bramley who was interred in St Cuthbert's Church Kirkleatham, North Yorkshire.